AMWA-TV/bcp-003/security-proposal.md

 ### TLS 1.2 Cipher Suites

-When using TLS 1.2 with NMOS APIs should use the cipher suites listed in Appendix 1 in the priority order in which they are listed.
+When using TLS 1.2 with NMOS APIs should use the cipher suites listed in [this Appendix](#appendix), in the priority order in which they are listed.
 Where possible servers should be configured to honour this ordering.
 Clients should support all the cipher suites listed, but must as a minimum support enough to ensure reliable interoperability.